alexandrecpedro/Rocket-Help/README.md

         <li>Open the project on VS Code: code .</li>
         <li>Change App.js to App.tsx</li>
         <li>Create and set tsconfig.json at root</li>
-        <li>Start the development server: expo start</li>
-        <li>Configure the Expo Go on a mobile device or use an emulator</li>
-        <li>Open the app on a mobile device: <br>
-            * On your iPhone or iPad, open the default Apple "Camera" app and scan the QR code you see in the terminal<br>
-            * On your Android device, press "Scan QR Code" on the "Projects" tab of the Expo Go app and scan the QR code you see in the terminal.</li>
         <li>Install Native Base on project: <br>
             yarn add native-base <br>
             expo install react-native-svg <br>